-No Man’s Land was constructed over nearly twenty years for the not-small fortune of £462,500
+No Man’s Land was constructed over nearly 20 years for the not-small fortune of £462,500

-Nearly 200 feet across, the cannon-laden armored artificial island was intended to host 80 troops and 49 cannon.
-The sunken center of the circular fort originally provided protection form the elements as well as a freshwater supply from a well dug into the sea bed.
+Nearly 200 feet across, the cannon-laden armored artificial island was intended to host 80 troops and 49 cannons.
+The sunken center of the circular fort originally provided protection from the elements as well as a freshwater supply from a well dug into the seabed.
 Although it never saw action against the French, it served as a defense station against submarine attack in WWI and held anti-aircraft guns in WWII.

 Faced with financial troubles and the possibility of losing the island to creditors or new investors, Harmesh Pooni did the logical thing: he packed up his bags, grabbed the keys, and locked himself into the fortress.
 When he was interviewed in 2008, photos showed a marked decline in standards of the property: dead plants, dusty furniture, and a half-empty pool full of murky brown water.
 Mr. Pooni was finally evicted in early 2009.